mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Function arguments are passed by value so copies are made of arrays, slices, and structs.
-To avoid creating copies of these, pass and accept pointers.
+To avoid creating copies of these and enable the function to make changes that are visible to the caller, pass and accept pointers.

+Function parameters are local variables inside the function.

 Functions cannot be overload based on their parameter types in order to create different implementations.